aws/aws-toolkit-jetbrains/designs/credentialManagement/profileFileSupport.md

 ### Profile File Modification Detection

 An Application Service (`ProfileWatcher`) is registered by the toolkit.
 The service instructs the IDE to notify it when the parent directory of the `config` and/or `credentials` files are modified.
-We monitor the parent in folder in case the files do not exist yet.
+The Toolkit monitors the parent of the folder in case the files do not exist yet.

 When the `ProfileCredentialProviderFactory` is created, it registers itself as a listener on the `ProfileWatcher`.